 The academic reputation and attractiveness of this team is excellent, particularly given the expertise in fungal genetics of the newly elected team leader, which offers the possibility of novel insights into the interactions between the metabolism of fungus and plant host in pathogenic relationships of agronomic importance.
 However, with the pending retirement of the present group leader, there was a concern that expertise in plants and, in particular, plant secondary metabolism will be somewhat more restricted in the future, and this will impact negatively on the scientific profile of the team.
 The newly appointed group leader has enthusiastically embraced the possibilities of plant biology, but it is a lot to master in a short time, and some of the future objectives of the team seem a little naive.
-While there has been great benefits of uniting expertise on fungal molecular biology and expertise on plant pathology, and likely considerable added value from this interdisciplinary association in the future, it will be very important for the group to maintain a strong reputation in plant pathology in the long term, either by encouraging further collaborations with teams outside IPS2, or through recruitment of a pathologist to the team to move beyond their quite limited current objectives to address the broad importance of fungal toxins in cereal crops, and to develop methods for reducing the levels of such toxins in grain, which would have large economic benefits for Europe and be of considerable translational significance.
+While there has been great benefits of uniting expertise on fungal molecular biology and expertise on plant pathology, and likely considerable added value from this interdisciplinary association in the future, it will be very important for the group to maintain a strong reputation in plant pathology in the long term, either by encouraging further collaborations with teams outside IPS2, or through recruitment of a pathologist to the team, particularly one with expertise in cereal crop diseases caused by fungal pathogens.
+This would enable the team to move beyond their quite limited current objectives to address the broad importance of fungal toxins in cereal crops, and to develop methods for reducing the levels of such toxins in grain, which would have large economic benefits for Europe and be of considerable translational significance.